TimHanewich/Power-Platform-Assets/Roundtables/readme.md

 ### Marketing Material
 Session-specific marketing material can be found in each sessions folder below.
 We also have session-generic marketing material:
 - ["Dark Theme" Roundtable Flyer with components](./Roundtable-Flyer-Bandler.pptx) - By David Bandler
 - "Power Banner" Created by David Bandler - can be downloaded [here](./power-banner.png).
-This can be used in marketing material such as fliers.
+This can be used in marketing material such as flyers.
     - ![power banner](./power-banner.png)

 ### Power Point deck: